 - No helmet can protect the wearer against all foreseeable impacts.
 However, for maximum protection, the helmet must be of good fit and the retention system must be securely fastened to retain the helmet.
 The helmet, when fitted and fastened, shall not be removed easily. - 2.
 This helmet is so constructed that the energy of an impact may be absorbed through its partial destruction, though damage may not be visible.
 If it suffers an impact, it must either be returned to the manufacturer for inspection or be destroyed and replaced. - 3.
-"FOR 6-11 YRS" or "FOR 12-15 YRS" as appropriate. - 4.
-All references to Snell/FIA certification either on the helmet itself or in the accompanying literature and packaging must include "FOR 6-11 YRS" or "FOR 12-15 YRS" as appropriate.

-5. If the helmet does not satisfy the broader visual field requirements set for general use the helmet must be labeled to the following effect: "RESTRICTED VISUAL FIELD - MAY NOT BE APPROPRIATE FOR SOME ACTIVITIES"
+The smallest and largest head circumferences for which the helmet is appropriate in centimeters. - If the helmet does not satisfy the broader visual field requirements set for general use the helmet must be labeled to the following effect: "RESTRICTED VISUAL FIELD - MAY NOT BE APPROPRIATE FOR SOME ACTIVITIES."